apollo

 Consult your doctor before taking Rabium Plus Capsule if you are pregnant or planning for pregnancy.
 Your doctor will prescribe Rabium Plus Capsule only if the benefits outweigh the risks.

-The common side effects of Rabium Plus Capsule include headache, nausea, stomach pain, dizziness, and diarrhoea.
+The common side effects of Rabium Plus Capsule include headache, nausea, stomach pain, dizziness, and diarrhea.
 If these side effects persist or worsen, please consult your doctor.

 Take Rabium Plus Capsule at the time recommended by your doctor.
 It is usually best to take it 30 to 60 minutes before breakfast, as this helps the medication work effectively to reduce stomach acid.